 What Are Organochlorine Pesticides?

-When used, organochlorine pesticides can leach into the environment via direct application, contaminated waste disposal, incinerator emissions or runoff.
+When used, organochlorine pesticides can leach into the environment via direct application, contaminated waste disposal, incinerator emissions, or runoff.
 If you are near an area where an organochlorine pesticide has recently been applied, you can actually inhale the chemicals.
-You can also ingest them by eating contaminated foods, such as fish, dairy products and other foods with higher fat contents.
+You can also ingest them by eating contaminated foods, such as fish, dairy products, and other foods with higher fat content.

 Since organochlorine pesticides don't break down easily in fatty tissue, they can build up in animals and humans and even be passed on in this manner.
 For example, studies show that when a human or bird or other fish eats a fish that is contaminated with an organochlorine pesticide, that pesticide is passed on to the eater.